Universal behavior in traveling wave electroosmosis: Traveling wave electroosmosis in a semi-infinite space

 The notation employed in Eq. \rr{kdelta2} for penetration depth $\Delta$ and complex wavenumber $p$ is analogous to \citep[p.84]{Landau1987}.
 These quantities here however refer to the wavelike form of the charge distribution away from a charged boundary, rather than the wavelike form of the velocity field away from a no-slip wall.
-Thus, in the absence of charge modulation ($q=0$) and double layer ($\kappa=0$) the charge diffuses away from the wall with penetration depth $\Delta$ (the inverse of the imaginary part of $p$) and oscillates with period $2\pi/\Delta$ away from the wall (the real part of $p$).
-This picture is also present when $\kappa$ and $q$ are non-zero.
 The penetration depth is now determined by the inverse of the imaginary part of $P$ (taken here to be positive) and there is an oscillation whose wavevector is the real part of $P$.
-In other words, if $P_1$ and $P_2$ denote the real and imaginary parts of $P$ in \rr{kdelta2} ($P = P_1+iP_2$), where $P_i$ are real and $P_2>0$ then \be P_{1,2} = \frac{1}{\sqrt{2}} \sqrt{\sqrt{\left(\kappa^{2}+q^{2}\right)^{2}+\frac{\omega^{2}}{\mathit{D}^{2}}}\mp (\kappa^{2}+q^{2})}, \ee where the minus/plus sign corresponds to the real/imaginary part of $P$.
+In other words, if $P_1$ and $P_2$ denote the real and imaginary parts of $P$ in \rr{kdelta2} ($P = P_1+iP_2$), where $P_i$ are real and $P_2>0$ then \be P_{1,2} = \frac{1}{\sqrt{2}} \sqrt{\sqrt{\left(\kappa^{2}+k^2\right)^{2}+\frac{\omega^{2}}{\mathit{D}^{2}}}\mp (\kappa^{2}+k^2)}, \ee where the minus/plus sign corresponds to the real/imaginary part of $P$.
 Thus, the penetration depth is not determined by $2\pi/\kappa$ but by the length scale $2\pi/P_2>0$.
-With this notation, the charge distribution has the form \be \rho(x,z,t) =- \frac{i\sigma_0\kappa^2}{P} e^{-P_2z}e^{i(P_1 z +qx -\omega t)}. \ee Thus, in addition to the exponential decay away from the wall, the charge is modulated by a plane wave whose wavevector is not parallel to the surface charge distribution wave-vector (it is not parallel to the $x$-axis) in Eq. \rr{sigmatravel} but lies in the direction $q \hat{\mathbf{x}} + P_1 \hat{\mathbf{z}}$.
+With this notation, the charge distribution has the form \be \rho(x,z,t) =- \frac{i\sigma_0\kappa^2}{P_1+iP_2} e^{-P_2z}e^{i(P_1 z +kx -\omega t)}. \ee Thus, in addition to the exponential decay away from the wall, there is a plane wave whose wavevector is not parallel to the surface charge distribution wave-vector (it is not parallel to the $x$-axis) in Eq. \rr{sigmatravel} but lies in the direction $k \hat{\mathbf{x}} + P_1 \hat{\mathbf{z}}$.